PriestSexist/java-diary/README.md

-# School-diary
+# Diary

 # About
-Web-service for schools.
+Web-service for educational establishments.
 In progress